Discrete conformal maps and ideal hyperbolic polyhedra: Introduction

 Two important questions are not addressed in this paper.
 The first is the question of convergence.
 Of course we do believe that (under not too restrictive assumptions that have yet to be worked out) discrete conformal maps approximate conformal maps if the triangulation is fine enough.
 Figure~\ref{fig:discrete_riemann} clearly suggests that a version of the Rodin--Sullivan theorem~\cite{rodin_convergence_1987} also holds in this case.
 But all this has yet to be proved.

 The other question concerns the solvability of the discrete conformal mapping problems of Section~\ref{sec:mapping_problems}.
 A solution may not exist due to violated triangle inequalities.
-Fairly obvious necessary conditions and how they relate to properties of the function $E_{\T,\Theta,\lambda}$ appearing in the first variational principle are discussed in Section~\ref{sec:nec_cond_exist}.
+Fairly obvious necessary conditions and how they relate to properties of the function $E_{\T,\Theta,\lambda}$ appearing in the first variational principle are discussed in Appendix~\ref{sec:nec_cond_exist}.
 In the numerous numerical experiments that we have made, we have observed that a solution exists if the necessary conditions are satisfied, no triangles are almost degenerate to begin with, and the triangulation is not too coarse.
 But to find necessary and sufficient conditions for solvability seems to be an intractable problem in this setting.
 After all, this would amount to giving necessary and sufficient conditions for the existence of a (not necessarily convex) ideal hyperbolic polyhedron with prescribed intrinsic metric and prescribed combinatorial type.
 The way out is to restrict oneself to convex polyhedra while widening the concept of discrete conformal map to allow for combinatorial changes (Section~\ref{sec:hyp_struct_on_euc_triang}).
 Rivin proved that any hyperbolic metric with cusps on the sphere is realized by a unique ideal polyhedron~\cite{rivin_intrinsic_1994}.
 This translates into an existence statement for discrete conformal maps.
-We will discuss the issue of solvability in greater detail in a future paper~\cite{springborn_intrinsic_????}, in which we will present a constructive proof for Rivin's realization theorem that is based on the methods presented here.
-(The approach is very similar to the recent constructive proof of Alexandrov's classical polyhedral realization theorem~\cite{bobenko_alexandrovs_2008}.)
-Rivin considered the non-constructiveness of his proof its greatest drawback~\cite{rivin_intrinsic_1994}.
-Although the theorem has in the meantime been greatly generalized~\cite{fillastre_polyhedral_2008} \cite{fillastre_erratum_2009}, all proofs are non-constructive.
+(Conversely, this suggests a variational proof of Rivin's theorem very similar to the recent constructive proof~\cite{bobenko_alexandrovs_2008} of Alexandrov's classical polyhedral realization theorem~\cite{alexandrov05:_convex_polyh}.)

+Previous versions of this article have been available as preprint \href{http://arxiv.org/abs/1005.2698}{arXiv:1005.2698} since May 2010.
+For the published version, the text has been restructured according to the suggestions of the referee.
+The mathematical content has not changed.